nakulmitra/java-tutorial/access-modifiers/AccessModifiers.md

 * `Public:` Provides universal access, suitable for methods and variables that need to be accessible across the application.

 ## Conclusion
-In this guide, we’ve covered the four primary access modifiers in Java: **private**, **default**, **protected**, and **public**.
+In this guide, we've covered the four primary access modifiers in Java: **private**, **default**, **protected**, and **public**.
 Understanding these access levels is crucial for controlling the visibility of your code and implementing encapsulation, ensuring that only the necessary parts of your code are exposed.

 Use access modifiers thoughtfully to protect the integrity of your classes and ensure your Java programs are both **secure** and **maintainable**.